francois-rozet/inox/README.md

 ## Getting started

-Networks are defined with an intuitive PyTorch-like syntax,
+Models are defined with an intuitive PyTorch-like syntax,

 ```python
 import jax